nitinmehra09/nitinmehra09/README.md

 # 💫 About Me:
-Hi, I’m Nitin Mehra!
+<h3>Hi, I’m Nitin Mehra!
 I specialize in Python, with a strong foundation in C and C++, crafting intelligent solutions through code.
 Always learning, always innovating.
 Beyond tech, I’m fueled by music, gaming, and the thrill of new challenges.
-Let’s create something amazing!
+Let’s create something amazing!</h3>

 ## 🌐 Socials: